 - Women's course record: Paula Radcliffe, 2002, 2:17:18

-Around 45,000 people take to the starting line at the Chicago Marathon, accompanied by live music and the cheers of the spectators.
+Around 45,000 people line up at the start of the Chicago Marathon, accompanied by live music and the cheers of spectators.
 There is probably no other city marathon where more fans come to the course to "carry" the runners to the finish line.

 What makes the Chicago Marathon special

 The "Bank of America Chicago Marathon", as it is officially called, runs in mostly pleasantly cool temperatures through the street canyons of the Chicago metropolis, past the huge skyscrapers that dominate the cityscape.
-At high speed, the course runs along the shore of Lake Michigan, through Grant Park, which is also the start and finish of the race.
+The course runs at high speed along the shores of Lake Michigan, through Grant Park, which is also the start and finish of the race.